-William B. Burnsed, Jr. Department of Mechanical Engineering
+William B. Burnsed, Jr. Mechanical, Aerospace, and Biomedical Engineering

 |Chair||David A. Nelson|